Legal

 - Having assets seized by creditors

-It’s important to note that insolvency is different from bankruptcy.
+It’s important to note that Insolvency is different from bankruptcy.
 Bankruptcy is when a company can no longer pay its debts and must be dissolved by the court.

 2. Know Your Rights and Responsibilities